 The bike share system is being supplied by the Canadian company Bewegen Technologies Inc, who won the public procurement organised last spring.

 How to rent a bike?

-In order to rent a bike, the user must have a valid Tartu bus season ticket or they must purchase a bike share membership.
+In order to rent a bike, the user must have a valid and activated Tartu bus season ticket or they must purchase a bike share membership.
 You can activate your valid Tartu bus card at Tartu Information Centre by using the validator there or you can take a bus and get your valid bus card activated by having a bus ride.

 You can use a bus card or mobile app to unlock the bicycle.

 When returning the bike, the bike should be left in any bike share station.
 Dock the bike and wait for the notification and beep.
 If there are no available spaces in the station, the bike can be secured with an additional lock.